Features How It Works Privacy Ingredients Support

 Ceramides work best as part of a "lipid trio" — ceramides + cholesterol + fatty acids.
 Look for products that include all three for maximum barrier repair effectiveness.

-While Ceramide NP is used at up to 0.2% in leave-on products, even small amounts can be effective because ceramides integrate directly into the skin's lipid structure.
+Ceramide NP is reported at up to 0.2% in leave-on products (observed industry usage level, not a clinically established effective concentration).
+The lipid trio ratio may matter more than ceramide concentration alone.
 Higher concentration does not always mean better results.

-CIR noted that slight irritation was observed when Ceramide NP was tested in a propylene glycol vehicle — this is attributed to the vehicle, not the ceramide itself.
-In petrolatum, no irritation was found at 10%.
+CIR noted that slight irritation was observed when Ceramide NP was tested in a propylene glycol vehicle — the irritation may be attributable to the vehicle rather than the ceramide itself, though definitive causation was not established.
+In petrolatum (ointment base), no irritation was found at 10%.

 Pregnancy & Nursing

-Ceramide NP is a skin-identical lipid naturally found in human skin.
-The CIR 2015/2020 assessment found no genotoxicity concerns (negative in Ames assays) and no reproductive toxicity flags.
-Because ceramides are endogenous to human skin and used at very low concentrations (≤0.2%), they are generally regarded as safe during pregnancy and nursing.
-Always consult your healthcare provider for personal advice.
+Ceramide NP is a lipid naturally present in human skin.
+The CIR 2015/2020 assessment found no genotoxicity concerns (negative Ames assays) and no reproductive toxicity flags.
+It is used at low observed industry concentrations (up to 0.2% in leave-on products).
+Note: reproductive safety data is primarily from in vitro genotoxicity assays; no large-scale human clinical trials specific to topical ceramide use during pregnancy have been published.
+Generally regarded as safe during pregnancy, but always consult your healthcare provider for personal advice.

 Safety data compiled from CIR Safety Assessment of Ceramides (2015, updated 2020), EU CosIng Database, and SkinSenseDiary internal analysis.
 This is for educational purposes only and does not constitute medical advice.
 Last updated: April 2026.